Updated: 2022/Sep/29

 installed.

-Default: "yes"
+Default: "yes".

 MKNOUVEAUFIRMWARE

 Can be set to "yes" or "no".
-Indicates whether to install
+Indicates whether to

-the /libdata/firmware/nouveau directory, which is
+install the /libdata/firmware/nouveau directory, which is

-necessary for the nvidia DRM driver.
+necessary for the nouveau(4) NVIDIA video driver.

 MKNPF Can be set to "yes" or "no".
 Indicates whether the NPF